Skip to main content

 • Multi-select: Choose multiple statuses at once

-• Useful for: "Show only Open and User Replied tickets"
+• Useful for: "Show only User Replied tickets"

 Building Filter